 From Monday 4 January, we are operating two mass, asymptomatic Covid-19 testing centres on our campuses to help ensure student and staff safety at the start of Semester 2.

-From Friday 8 January to Thursday 14 January we recorded 39 confirmed positive cases, with none of these for people who had been on campus.
+From Tuesday 6 April to Monday 12 April we recorded one confirmed positive case, with none of these for people who had been on campus.

 Daily statistics - last 7 days